MystenLabs/sui/.changeset/fast-bobcats-sing.md

 '@mysten/bcs': minor
 ---

-Addition of the new faucet batch API implementation
+Addition of the new faucet batch API implementation, and renaming of `requestSuiFromFaucet` to `requestSuiFromFaucetV0`